AlexanderDBolton/Regimes_RJMCMC/README.md

 The example gives two simultaneous Bernoulli processes and a full description of the change points for these processes.
 Input parameters are included as well.

+### PELT Code

+The 'PELT_Code' directory contains C++ code for implementing the PELT algorithm for segmenting a time series (see https://arxiv.org/pdf/1101.1438.pdf for an explanation of this algorithm).
+The PELT algorithm is a change point detection algorithm, and it finds the set of change points that minimises the BIC or AIC.
+The compile_PELT executable compiles the code into an executable called PELT.
+Information on how to run a PELT job can be found in the PELT_Code directory.

 ### Simulation Study